 Can I request a specific coach?

 No, all team placement decisions are made by the club.

-What is the cost to play for Storm?
+What is the cost to play for FC Storm?

 Yes, they are determined on a case-by-case basis and depend on need.
-If you would like information on scholarship, please email us at [email protected]
+Please complete the application here to be considered.

 Do I have to buy a uniform?